top of page

 Weddell Sea’s win at Newcastle on Tuesday 16/12/25 stood out not because of a single number, but because multiple independent data points were pointing in the same direction beforehand.

-This was a clear example of how the Significant Stats and the Paceform Figures are designed to work together — the stats providing historical context, and the figures doing the heavier lifting by quantifying current ability and allowing direct comparison with the opposition.
+This was a clear example of how the Significant Stats and the Paceform Figures often work well together — the stats providing historical context, and the figures quantifying current ability for direct comparison with the opposition.

 Significant Stats: the starting signal